 TOKYO ME+ is the BEST food hall in the city for elegant cakes and foodie gifts

 Let me be your travel guide, and encourage you to take a good look at this beautiful Tokyo food hall below.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

 - 1 Guide to Tokyo Me+ for The Best Cakes in Tokyo!

 - 2 Tokyo Station Food Hall Menu Board

 - 3 Sample the Best Japanese Cakes in Tokyo

 - 4 Meet Tokyo Department Store Food Hall Staff

-- 7 How to get to Tokyo Me+ Food Hall at Tokyo Station
+- 7 How to get to Tokyo Station Tokyo

 - 10 Looking for MORE SUPER DOOPER FUN places to shop in TOKYO?